InsaneMonster/USienaRL/README.rst

 A way to check if environments are compatible one another would be required too if what said above is implemented.

-Minor issue but yet worth addressing, the results.log file output of the run_experiment method has a bad format in the table of results.
-A way to improve the spacing between elements would be great!

-Also, the amount of algorithms is still limited, and some implementations could fail in some specific settings.
-Further addition of models and refining of algorithms (for example, return normalization, etc) is very much welcome.

-Finally, the Trust Region Policy Optimization algorithm implementation is still under alpha development.
+Also the amount of algorithms is still limited and the Trust Region Policy Optimization algorithm implementation is still under alpha development.

 **Changelog**

-- Changed the syntax of some temporal difference methods to be more self-explanatory
-- Fixed some additional bugs in the mask implementation for temporal difference algorithms (yay to additions!)
+- Updated format of results table in the results.log file: now using pandas!
+- Added a results_table.csv file containing all the results of the experiment iterations
+- Improved experiment validation and passing methods, now taking additional arguments with name easier to understand: this allows much greater customization of each experiment!
+- Improved some auxiliary info text shown when conducting experiments
+- Added an intro field to the run experiment function to write down additional info regarding the experiment (useful to keep track of hyperparameters iterations, for example)